NOT UNDER THE LAW BUT UNDER GRACE

 The following is Paul’s reasoning concerning the Christian and sin.
 It must be thought through carefully for it does not lend itself to a superficial examination.

-But if, while we seek to be justified by Christ, we ourselves also are found sinners, is therefore Christ the minister of sin?
-God forbid.
+“But if, while we seek to be justified [regarded as righteous] by Christ, we ourselves also are found sinners, is Christ therefore a minister of sin?
+Certainly not!
 (Galatians 2:17)

 We Gentiles do not understand the Gospel because we are not oriented properly to righteousness.
 Righteousness is an end in itself, not a means of getting to Heaven.
 The devout Jew seeks righteousness because God requires righteousness.
 It is our opinion that the Gospel belongs to the Jews and that they are the only ones who are in a position to truly understand it.
 In fact, the individual most likely to understand the redemption that is in Christ is the Orthodox Jew, as we see it.
 And this is what Paul was!